classroomtechtools/appscripts-modules-ft-svelte/README.md

 You will now have a copy (not a clone) of the git repo, which you can modify to your heart's content.

-### Why

-The author believes that [Svelte](https://svelte.dev) is the best environment for google editor add-on development for the following reasons:

-* A beginner can learn to use it
-* Adds features such as transitions that are a cinch to do now
-* Rapid and immediate results
-* It's a Modern javascript framwork with room to grow
-* The software architecture allows for easy local development

-## Get started

 Install the dependencies...

 ```bash